Pathfinder International: History

-Pathfinder International was originally incorporated as The Pathfinder Fund in 1957.
+Pathfinder International originally was incorporated as The Pathfinder Fund in 1957.
 Its family planning work began in the late 1920s when its founder Clarence Gamble, heir of the Procter & Gamble soap company fortune, supported efforts to introduce contraception to women and couples in the United States and 60 other countries.
-In addition to his eugenicist work, he worked towards easy access to contraception in minority communities.
-He also launched the first community-based service model, which is still the foundation of Pathfinder's operations.
+In addition to his eugenicist work, he worked toward easy access to contraception in minority communities.
+He also launched the first community-based service model, which is still the foundation of Pathfinder's operations.The work Pathfinder International currently does and the organization it has become over the last few decades stand in direct opposition to the racially biased and unscientific beliefs and practices that characterized the eugenics movement and our founding.
+The Pathfinder of today and of the last many decades is characterized by a rights-based approach to programming that supports women, girls, young people, and families in carrying out their reproductive intentions through voluntary and informed access to contraception and reproductive health services.
+In 2022, Pathfinder donated its archived documents spanning from approximately 1957 to 1982 to Harvard Medical School as it underwent a public effort to reconcile with its history.

-Sarah Gamble, Clarence Gamble's wife, named the organization in honor of a quote by the poet Antonio Machado, "Traveler, there is no path, paths are made by walking."
+Sarah Gamble, Clarence Gamble's wife, named the organization in honour of a quote by the poet Antonio Machado: "Traveler, there is no path, paths are made by walking."

 Pathfinder surpassed revenue of US$100 million for the first time in the 2010 fiscal year.
 In 2011, Pathfinder announced the retirement of Daniel E. Pellegrom, the longest-serving president of a global reproductive health organization in history after becoming CEO of Pathfinder International in 1985.
-In 2012, Purnima Mane joined Pathfinder as president and CEO, after serving as deputy director of United Nations Population Fund.
+In 2012, Purnima Mane joined Pathfinder as president and CEO after serving as deputy director of United Nations Population Fund.

-Lois Quam, named three times to Fortune magazine's list of the most influential women leaders in business, became Pathfinder's President and CEO in 2017.
+Dr. Tabinda Sarosh became Pathfinder's President and CEO in 2025.
+Lois Quam, named three times to Fortune magazine's list of the most influential women leaders in business, was Pathfinder's president and CEO from 2017 to 2024.
 She was chief operating officer of The Nature Conservancy and a senior advisor to Hillary Clinton's presidential campaign.
 She was selected by President Barack Obama to head his signature Global Health Initiative at the Department of State, which provided more than $8 billion annually to help solve major health challenges facing millions of individuals across 80 countries.
-In 2022, Dr. Tabinda Sarosh was named President, South Asia, Middle East, and North Africa.
+On May 13, 2024, Dr. Tabinda Sarosh became the interim CEO of Pathfinder International.
+In 2025, Dr. Sarosh became the new President and CEO.
+In a previous tie with the organization, she served as President of the Pathfinder's Middle East, North Africa, and South Asian region.

-Pathfinder was one of several nonprofits mentioned in the book Half the Sky: Turning Oppression into Opportunity for Women Worldwide, by Nicholas Kristof and Sheryl WuDunn and first published in September 2009.
+Pathfinder was one of several nonprofits mentioned in the book Half the Sky: Turning Oppression into Opportunity for Women Worldwide by Nicholas Kristof and Sheryl WuDunn, published in September 2009.